 People Also Ask

-For homeowners in Sunnyvale, Accessory Dwelling Unit (ADU) requirements are governed by specific local ordinances that align with state law but include unique local adjustments.
-A primary requirement is that the property must be zoned for single-family or multifamily residential use.
-The maximum size for a detached ADU on a lot smaller than one acre is typically capped at 1,200 square feet, though this can vary based on lot dimensions and existing structures.
-Setback requirements are generally four feet from the side and rear property lines for a detached unit.
-Owner-occupancy is not required for new ADUs in Sunnyvale, but parking regulations may apply if the property is within a half-mile of a major transit stop.
-For a complete breakdown of all current rules, including height limits and permitting fees, please refer to our detailed internal article titled 'Sunnyvale ADU Regulations: Complete Guide for Homeowners in 2026' at Sunnyvale ADU Regulations: Complete Guide for Homeowners in 2026.
+For homeowners in Sunnyvale, Accessory Dwelling Unit (ADU) requirements are defined by the city's specific zoning code, which aligns with California state law but includes local nuances.
+Key regulations typically include a maximum size limit of 1,200 square feet for a detached ADU, with a minimum lot size often required.
+Setback requirements are generally 4 feet from the side and rear property lines for a detached unit.
+Owner-occupancy is not mandatory for ADUs in most cases, but a valid building permit is essential.
+For the most accurate and detailed breakdown of all current rules, including parking and height restrictions, we strongly recommend reading our internal article titled 'Sunnyvale ADU Regulations: Complete Guide for Homeowners in 2026' available at Sunnyvale ADU Regulations: Complete Guide for Homeowners in 2026.
+At Sofiov Design, we always advise consulting with local professionals to ensure full compliance with Sunnyvale's specific municipal code.